Woolly hare: Behaviour and ecology

-The woolly hare is a shy and usually solitary animal, and although sometimes active by day, it is mostly nocturnal.
+A shy and usually solitary animal, the woolly hare is mostly nocturnal, but it has been recorded during the daytime.
 It feeds on grasses and herbs, with individual animals returning regularly at night to the same foraging areas.
 During the day it sometimes rests in the sun in a sheltered position.
-The breeding season starts in April, with two litters of between four and six young being produced each year.
+The breeding season starts in April, with each female producing an average of three young annually over two litters.
+Woolly hare populations generally have equal numbers of male and female members, and up to half of the population's size may be made up of the young.
+A study in Tibet reported population densities ranging from 13 to up to 27 hares per square kilometre, with hares being much more abundant in the autumn (when the highest densities were recorded) compared to the spring (the lowest).